 you can always just step on them when you see them; shoes are natural and quite effective against roaches!

 Evicting The Roaches

 There are many other ways to destroy cockroaches naturally.
-Consultation with professionals helps you find techniques that fit you;
+Consultation with professionals like the ones at Aptive can help you find techniques that fit you.

 Organic Lesson has some useful information to explore how to get rid of roaches.

 One thing’s sure: you can’t let them be.
 Their ecological function is to “recycle” organic waste.

 This is why they breed in poverty and dumps.
 They’re just doing their thing.
 If you don’t address them, they will multiply, spread disease, and reduce property value.